The Latest: Judge rules Trump's use of National Guard in LA illegal

 Judge rules Trump’s use of National Guard in Los Angeles illegal

-Judge Charles Breyer in Washington ruled that the Trump administration violated federal law by sending troops to accompany federal agents on immigration raids.
+Judge Charles Breyer ruled that the Trump administration violated federal law by sending troops to accompany federal agents on immigration raids.

 California sued, saying the troops sent to Los Angeles over the summer were violating a law that prohibits military enforcement of domestic laws.